IUSmusic/DMS/README.md

 * Rewrote the block schematic, hardware architecture, and layout documents around Revision B instead of the earlier Revision A prototype assumptions

-* Added dedicated block-diagram and industrial-design briefing documents for future diagramming and hardware drawing work You’re right.
-Here it is in the same Markdown style as the Revision B section.
+* Added dedicated block-diagram and industrial-design briefing documents for future diagramming and hardware drawing work

 ## 14 March 2026